-- 1. Residents who report prior sexual victimization, whether it occurred in an institutional setting or in the community, shall be offered a follow-up meeting with a medical practitioner or mental health professional within 14 days of the intake screening.
+- 1. Residents who report prior sexual victimization, whether it occurred in an institutional setting or in the community, shall be offered a follow-up meeting with a medical practitioner or QMHP within 14 days of the intake screening.
 [28 CFR § 115.381(a)] - 2.
-Residents who report having perpetrated sexual abuse shall be offered a follow-up meeting with a mental health professional within 14 days of the intake screening.
+Residents who report having perpetrated sexual abuse shall be offered a follow-up meeting with a QMHP within 14 days of the intake screening.
 [28 CFR § 115.381(b)] - 3.
 All offerings of follow-up meetings and outcomes of meetings shall be documented in the resident's medical record or behavioral health file, as appropriate. - 4.
-Information related to sexual victimization or sexual abusiveness that occurred in an institutional setting shall be limited to medical practitioners, mental health professionals and other staff, as necessary, to inform treatment plans and security and other management decisions (including housing, bed, work, education, and program assignments, or as otherwise required by federal, state, or local law).
+Information related to sexual victimization or sexual abusiveness that occurred in an institutional setting shall be limited to medical practitioners, QMHPs and other staff, as necessary, to inform treatment plans and security and other management decisions (including housing, bed, work, education, and program assignments, or as otherwise required by federal, state or local law).
 [28 CFR § 115.381(c)] - 5.
-For a resident who is 18 years of age or older, medical practitioners and mental health professionals shall not report information to an external entity about prior sexual victimization that did not occur in an institutional setting unless they have first obtained informed consent from the resident.
-If the resident does not consent to reporting the allegation to an external entity, the medical practitioner or mental health professional shall offer follow-up services, as appropriate.
+For a resident who is 18 years of age or older, medical practitioners and QMHPs shall not report information to an external entity about prior sexual victimization that did not occur in an institutional setting unless they have first obtained informed consent from the resident.
+If the resident does not consent to reporting the allegation to an external entity, the medical practitioner or QMHP shall offer follow-up services, as appropriate.
 [28 CFR § 115.381(d)] - 6.
-Residents under the age of 18 who allege prior sexual victimization shall be reported in accordance with 6VAC35-71-70.
+Residents under the age of 18 who allege prior sexual victimization shall be reported in accordance with 6VAC35-71-70 (Suspected Child Abuse or Neglect).